Our Mission

 The purpose of the Green Health Care Committee of the Board is to:

-• Adopt environmentally friendly technology and the utilization of goods and services that offer a clear environmental advantage to other products and services.
+• Be a strong advocate for greening initiatives which would assist in preserving the quality of our environment in the long term. • Adopt environmentally friendly technology and the utilization of goods and services that offer a clear environmental advantage to other products and services. • Develop policies regarding the use of and/or restrictions regarding the use of chemicals, disposable supplies which are destructive to the environment.

 Some of the past recommendations coming from the Green Health Care Committee were: